MrStacks/MrStacks/README.md

 ### Hello and welcome to my GitHub profile! 👋
-🌱 I’m presently learning SQL and data analysis while improving my Python and Git skills + more to come!
+🌱 I’m presently (1/1/22) in the process of learning SQL/data analysis while improving my Python/Git skills, and there is plenty more to come.

 <!-- Actual text -->
 You can find me on LinkedIn: [![LinkedIn][1.2]][1]